Smithsonite/SmitKub/README.md

 | SMITSTORE | 18:31:BF:A9:49:40 | 192.168.1.1 | |

 # **Storage**

+SmitStore is currently offline.
+It was found that NFS servers could not handle the kind of disk reservations that some databases required.
+As such, all of the notes around NFS are for historical/archive reference.
+As SAN solution is being evaluated by means of an 8 port switch and an additional RPI4.

+<details><summary>Archived SmitStore NFS Notes</summary>

 Currently an ssd is attached directly to my SOHO router. i could not get any OS to mount it, until i found a blog stating needed ot use version 2 of the protocol. the connection string is as follows
 ```